 *pd) returns the value of

-Since pointers are just variables that hold values which happen to be pointers to other variables, I can assign the value (“contents of”) one to another,
+Since pointers are just variables that hold values which happen to be the addresses of the variables they point to, I can assign the value (“contents of”)

-as long as they are the same type of pointers.
+one to another, as long as they are the pointers of the same type.
 I do this (

 pd = pc), then the following